-The director of the Division of Community and Regional Affairs (DCRA) determines funding for municipalities, communities and reserve that are eligible to receive State revenues under various programs based on their population.
+The director of the Division of Community and Regional Affairs (DCRA) determines funding for municipalities, communities, and reserves that are eligible to receive State's FY 2020 revenues under various programs based on their population.
 Population estimates are established by the state demographer of the Alaska Department of Labor and Workforce Development (DOLWD) for each fiscal year and used to inform funding programs.

-Municipalities, communities and reserve are NOT REQUIRED to conduct a local census or population estimate.
+Municipalities, communities, and reserves are NOT REQUIRED to conduct a local census or population estimate.
 The documentation prescribed herein needs to be submitted ONLY if they disagree with the population estimate sent to them by DCRA and they wish to request an adjustment.
 Since the funding allocation is based on the most accurate population estimate available, it is their responsibility to provide the most accurate information about their population.